norbutlepcha25/SWE303/docs/unit1/topic1.md

 ### 1.1.1.3 The triple constraint: scope, time, and cost

-The Triple Constraint, also known as the Project Management Triangle or Iron Triangle, is a fundamental model that states that every project is constrained by three primary, interconnected dimensions: Scope, Time, and Cost[^1].
+The Triple Constraint, also known as the Project Management Triangle or Iron Triangle, is a fundamental model that states that every project is constrained by three primary, interconnected dimensions: Scope, Time, and Cost.
 The quality of the project is often seen as the central outcome, governed by the balance of these three constraints.

 In modern project management, this model is often expanded to include other factors like Quality, Risk, and Resources, but the core triangle remains a powerful conceptual tool .